-Depression in older people has been linked to death from suicide, heart attack, and other causes.
-Much can be done to ameliorate severe symptoms through formal treatment or through support-group participation.
-If you feel that you or someone you know is having difficulty in coping with their loss, seek professional help.
-A family physician can often help, or grief counseling or therapy may be appropriate.
+Depression in old people has been linked to death from suicide, heart attack, and other causes.
+Much can be done to ameliorate severe symptoms through formal treatment or support-group participation.
+If you feel that you or someone you know is having difficulty coping with a loss, it's important to seek professional help.
+While a family physician can often help, grief counseling or therapy may be appropriate.

 The goals of grief counseling include:

 - Describing normal grieving and encouraging the bereaved to accept the loss by talking about it